woohoolabs/yin/README.md

 Woohoo Labs.
 Yin was designed to make error handling as easy and customizable as possible.
 That's why all the default exceptions extend the `JsonApiException` class and contain an [error document](#documents-for-error-responses) with the appropriate error object(s).
-That said, if you only want to respond with an error document in case of an exception, you only need to do this:
+That said, if you only want to respond with an error document in case of an exception, you need only do this:

 ```php
 try {